-Our Scrapture Event is under written by donation.
-Contact us if your interested in donating to this or next year's event.
-Thanks to all who have helped to produce this event in years past.
+Our Scrapture Event is under written by your donations.
+Contact us if you are interested in donating.
+Thanks to all who have helped produce this event for 25 years.
 We appreciate your time and contributions.

 Food, Music & Fun

-Garbage Reincarnation will provide its usual junk food feast.
-Penngrove musicians Solid Air will keep you entertained with their blend of folk, rock and country music.
-We also have a raffle with frequent drawings and you must be present to win.
+Garbage Reincarnation provides a junk food feast at this event.
+Solid Air is our favored Penngrove musicians with their blend of folk, rock and country music.
+We also include frequent raffle drawings and you must be present to win.

 We have a category for artists 16 and under, face painting, Clo the Cow, make your own decorated flower pots, and an inflatable jumpy house.